 AC Chair Car (CC)

 The AC Chair Car is generally attached only to the day-running trains on the India railway system.
 They look more like an economy-class seat on a plane, although with a little wider seat seating.
 It cost slightly less than the 3A.
 It’s alright for a decent day’s travel.
 Many express trains that run day routes on the India railway system have this class.
 Your reservation will carry a coach indicator that begins with a C.

 First Class (FC)

-Break Van - Luggage on the India Railway System
+Brake Van - Luggage on the India Railway System